Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

 \subsection{Impact of $L$}

-Other factors being fixed, on average, larger $L$ results in more overlap between $p$ and $\phi_{\mix}$, hence more overlap between $\tilde{p}$ and $\phi$, and better statistical efficiency of $\hat{\lambda}^{\pU}_{\alpha}$.
-Therefore, if we are not concerned about the computational cost, we should use all of the data points in one half of the dataset to estimate $\bz$, and to apply the corresponding Warp-U transformation to the other half of the dataset, in order to obtain $\hat{\lambda}_{\alpha,i}^{\pU}$, for $i=1,2$.
-However, unless $p$ is already a Gaussian mixture as specified in (\ref{equ::mixture_model}), letting $L\rightarrow\infty$ does not guarantee any $f$-divergence between $p$ and $\phi_{\mix}(\cdot;\widetilde{\bz}_{\emsize})$ to vanish.
-Hence choosing a large $L$ may only incur diminishing return.
+Other factors being fixed, larger $L$ on average results in more overlap between $p$ and $\phi_{\mix}$, and hence between $\tilde{p}$ and $\phi$.
+Consequently, the statistical efficiency of $\hat{\lambda}^{\pU}_{\opt}$ increases with $L$.
+It follows that if computational cost is not a concern, we should use all of the draws in one half of the draws from $p$ to estimate $\bz$, and to apply the corresponding Warp-U transformation to the other half in order to obtain $\hat{\lambda}_{\opt,i}^{\pU}$, for $i=1,2$.
+However, increasing $L$ above moderate values may yield diminishing returns, even in the case where $p$ is exactly a Normal mixture so that the $f$-divergence between $p$ and $\phi_{\mix}(\cdot;\widetilde{\bz}_{\emsize})$ tends to zero as $L \rightarrow \infty$.